EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

 > Serendipity is a measure of “how surprising the recommendations are”.
 For instance, a recommender system that recommends milk to a customer in a grocery store might be perfectly accurate, but it is not a good recommendation because it is an obvious item for the customer to buy.
 However, high scores of serendipity may have a negative impact on accuracy.

 Researchers have been working on different approaches to tackling the above mentioned issues.
-Netflix is known to be using a so-called “Hybrid” approach — one that uses both content and collaborative based recommender.
+Netflix is known to be using a “hybrid” approach — one that uses both content and collaborative based recommender.
 As per [Wikipedia](https://en.wikipedia.org/wiki/Recommender_system):

-> Netflix is a good example of the use of hybrid recommender systems.[48]
+> Netflix is a good example of the use of hybrid recommender systems.
 The website makes recommendations by comparing the watching and searching habits of similar users (i.e., collaborative filtering) as well as by offering movies that share characteristics with films that a user has rated highly (content-based filtering).